|

 What is meant by electric potential energy?

-Okay, so first things first – what exactly is electric potential energy?
+Okay, so first things first – what exactly is electric potential energy (also known as electrostatic potential energy)?
 Electric potential energy refers the energy that is needed to move a charge against an electric field.
 This attraction or repulsion between charges is related to their positions relative to one another.
 Changes in potential energy can lead to electrical work and various electrical phenomena.

 electric potential energy equation